 ‘household washer-dryer’ means a household washing machine which, in addition to the functions of an automatic washing machine, in the same drum includes a means for drying the textiles by heating and tumbling, and which is declared by the manufacturer in the Declaration of Conformity as complying with Directive 2014/35/EU or with Directive 2014/53/EU;

-‘household spin-extractor’ also known commercially as ‘spin-drier’, means an appliance in which water is removed from the textiles by centrifugal action in a rotating drum and drained through an automatic pump and which is designed to be used principally for non-professional purposes;
+‘household spin-extractor’ means an appliance in which water is removed from the textiles by centrifugal action in a rotating drum and drained through an automatic pump and which is designed to be used principally for non-professional purposes.
+Household spin-extractors are also commercially known as ‘spin-dryers’;

-‘air-vented tumble drier’ means a tumble drier that draws in fresh air, passes it over the textiles and vents the resulting moist air into the room or outside;
+‘air-vented tumble dryer’ means a tumble dryer that draws in fresh air, passes it over the textiles and vents the resulting moist air into the room or outside;

-‘condenser tumble drier’ means a tumble drier which includes a device (either using condensation or any other means) for removing moisture from the air used for the drying process;
+‘condenser tumble dryer’ means a tumble dryer that removes moisture from the clothes by condensing water;

-‘automatic tumble drier’ means a tumble drier which switches off the drying process when a certain moisture content of the load is detected, for example through conductivity or temperature sensing;
+‘end-user’ means a consumer buying or expected to buy a household tumble dryer;

-‘non-automatic tumble drier’ means a tumble drier which switches off the drying process after a predefined period, usually controlled by a timer, but which may also be manually switched off;
+‘point of sale’ means a location where household tumble dryers are displayed or offered for sale, hire or hire-purchase.

-‘end-user’ means a consumer buying or expected to buy a household tumble drier;
+‘gas-fired tumble dryer’ means a tumble dryer which primary energy is gas.

-‘point of sale’ means a location where household tumble driers are displayed or offered for sale, hire or hire-purchase.
 For the purpose of the annexes, additional definitions are set out in Annex I.

 Article 3 Obligations of suppliers